Article at a Glance

 But, this much we know: diet and lifestyle can cause the balance of our intestinal flora to go out of whack, which can lead to nasty conditions like IBS.

-For example, I’ve written previously about Candida, a type of yeast, that can become pathogenic given the right circumstances.
-When antibiotics wipe out the good bacteria that keep Candida in check, it runs out of control, causing all sorts of health issues.
+For example, I’ve written previously about Candida, a type of yeast that can become pathogenic given the right circumstances.
+When antibiotics wipe out the good bacteria that keep Candida in check, it runs out of control, causing health problems ranging from histamine intolerance to urinary tract infection.

 In the case of Candida, its pathogenic behavior becomes a problem when the PH of the stomach becomes more alkaline (we want the stomach to be acidic so as to effectively digest food).